xavierdpt/endometriose/zen/macrophages.md

 ## Metabolic Regulation and Energy Production

 Macrophage activation states are closely linked to distinct metabolic programs that support their specific functions.
-M1 macrophages predominantly utilize glycolysis for energy production, which supports rapid ATP generation needed for inflammatory responses and antimicrobial functions.
+M1 macrophages utilize glycolysis for energy production, which supports rapid ATP generation needed for inflammatory responses and antimicrobial functions.
 This metabolic switch, known as the Warburg effect, allows for quick energy production but is less efficient than oxidative phosphorylation.

-M2 macrophages, in contrast, rely primarily on oxidative phosphorylation and fatty acid oxidation for energy production.
+M2 macrophages, in contrast, rely on oxidative phosphorylation and fatty acid oxidation for energy production.
 This metabolic program supports the sustained energy requirements for tissue repair and anti-inflammatory functions.
 The shift towards oxidative metabolism also produces metabolites that can influence macrophage function and signaling pathways.

 These metabolic differences are not consequences of activation but contribute to functional specialization.
 Metabolic enzymes and pathways can regulate macrophage activation states, creating feedback loops between metabolism and function.
 Understanding these metabolic programs has important implications for therapeutic interventions targeting macrophage function.